 Hawaii had its own money during WW2 with a “Hawaii stamp” on it, so if the Japanese took over the island, America could say that the money was no good.

 In January 1942, Lytle S. Adams, a dentist, proposed strapping tiny incendiary bombs to bats, to bomb Japanese cities to the White House.
 “Think of thousands of fires breaking out simultaneously over a circle of forty miles in diameter for every bomb dropped.
 Japan could have been devastated, yet with a small loss of life.”

-From May of 1942 to August of 1945 the US had a nationwide speed limit of 35 miles per hour called The “Victory Speed Limit”.
+From May 1942 to August 1945, the US had a nationwide speed limit of 35 miles per hour called The “Victory Speed Limit”.

 Stop That Tank! is a 22-minute 1942 instructional film created during World War II by Walt Disney Productions to demonstrate the proper use and handling of the Mk.1 Boys Anti-Tank Rifle.

 |The last time Congress declared war was in 1942 (against Bulgaria, Hungary, and Romania).
 The Executive branch declared the Korean War.|